c-blake/lc/README.md

 columns included (and their order, --header or not, ..) all just how you want.
 I usually like 5 levels of long-ness, not 2, in my personal setup.

-`lc` also comes with boolean logic combiners for file kind tests, quite a few built-in tests, and is also extensible for totally user-defined tests.
-It also has a couple external command extensible format fields.
-So, if there's just a thing or two missing then you can probably add it without much work.
-It may not run fast, but it might be "fast enough" for small dirs on fast devices.
-Given how long it takes a person to read/assimilate a directory listing, even doing a "du -s" inside a format program is not unthinkable, though unlikely to be a popular default style.
-Hard-coding Git support seems popular these days.
-I do not do that yet, and I'm not sure I want the direct dependency, but you may be able to hack something together.

 A feature I don't know of any terminal file listers using is abbreviation (GUIs have this, though).
 Most everyone has probably been annoyed at one time or another by some pesky few overlong filenames in a directory messing up column